LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

  3. RPC/Streaming/Bulk level

 SmartDeviceLink Protocol may also transfer arbitrary data.
-So application will not require to implement and to use RPC for communication with SDL for some use cases.
+So application will not require to implement and to use RPCs for communication with SDL for some use cases.

 ## Motivation